ISHIMWE-Prince-Arnaud/HomeBase/backend/docs/prisma/README.md

 - npx prisma studio (optional)
 - npx prisma migrate dev (if using migrations)

+### Migration tips

+- During development, prefer `prisma migrate dev` to evolve the schema and generate types.
+- For resetting local DB state (destructive): `prisma migrate reset` (will drop & recreate).
+Use with caution.
+- Keep `schema.prisma` in sync with actual relations used in services.

 ## Models

 - User, Household, Chore, Expense, ExpenseParticipant, HouseholdNeed, Payment, Notification